circumspect/White-Rabbit/README.md

 This is a fan-made project which is not affiliated in any way with the creators of Alice is Missing.
 Game and all Alice is Missing images are property of [Hunters Entertainment](https://www.huntersentertainment.com/alice-is-missing).
 If you haven't already, please go buy a copy of the game to support them.
+Code and documentation are licensed under the AGPLv3.

 Documentation can be found at <https://white-rabbit.readthedocs.io/>